standardebooks/manual/7-high-level-structural-patterns.rst

 #.
 The first child of a row of stage direction is an empty :html:`<td>` element.

 #.
-The second child of a row of dialog is a :html:`<td>` element containing the stage direction
+The second child of a row of dialog is a :html:`<td>` element containing the stage direction.

 #.
 Stage direction is wrapped in an :html:`<i epub:type="z3998:stage-direction">` element.